 (9) the streets are wet.

 The Frege-Geach challenge to the emotivist is thus to answer the following question: how can you give an emotivist account of the occurrence of moral sentences in ‘unasserted contexts’—such as the antecedents of conditionals—without jeopardising the intuitively valid patterns of inference in which those sentences figure?
 Philosophers wishing to develop an expressivistic alternative to moral realism have expended a great deal of energy and ingenuity in devising responses to this challenge.
-See in particular Blackburn's development of ‘quasi-realism’, in his (1984) Chs 5 and 6, (1993) Ch.10, (1998) Ch.3 and Gibbard's ‘norm-expressivism’, in his (1990) Ch.5.
+See in particular Blackburn's development of ‘quasi-realism’, in his (1984) Chs 5 and 6, (1993) Ch.10, (1998) Ch.3 and Gibbard's ‘norm-expressivism’, in his (1990) Ch.5, and further refined in his (2003).
 For criticism see Hale (1993) and (2002), and Kölbel (2002) Ch.4.
-For an overview, see Miller (2003), Chs 4 and 5.
+For an overview, see Schroeder (2008) and Miller (2013a), Chs 4 and 5.
 For very useful surveys of recent work on expressivism, see Schroeder (2009) and Sinclair (2009).

 Challenges to the existence dimension of realism have been outlined in previous sections.
 In this section some forms of non-realism that are neither error-theoretic nor expressivist will be briefly introduced.
 The forms of non-realism view the sentences of the relevant area as (against the expressivist) truth-apt, and (against the error-theorist) at least sometimes true.
 The existence dimension of realism is thus left intact.
 What is challenged is the independence dimension of realism, the claim that the objects distinctive of the area exist, or that the properties distinctive of the area are instantiated, independently of anyone's beliefs, linguistic practices, conceptual schemes, and so on.